strangerstudios/pmpro-limit-logins/readme.txt

 We've found that using a 2-Factor-Authentication scheme on your site is a good way to keep people from sharing accounts.
 When we tried to design an advanced version of WP-Bouncer, it was basically 2FA.
 So try that.

 == Changelog ==

-= 1.6 - 2024-11-19 =
+= 1.6 - 2025-01-20 =
-* Renamed to Paid Memberships Pro - Limit Logins
+* REFACTOR: Renamed to Paid Memberships Pro - Limit Logins
-* ENHANCEMENT: New filters added to match new name, previous filters maintained for backward compatibility
+* ENHANCEMENT: New filters added to match new name, previous filters maintained for backward compatibility.
+Please replace `wp_bouncer_` with `pmpro_limit_logins_` in code.
-* ENHANCEMENT: Automatically deactivate WP Bouncer if active
+* ENHANCEMENT: Automatically deactivate WP Bouncer if active.

 = 1.5.1 - 2023-01-30 =
 * ENHANCEMENT: Added filter `wp_bouncer_ajax_timeout` to adjust timeout (default 5000).